Skip to Main Content

 Vacations/luxury items

-Though tempting, it is not a good idea to use a home equity loan for a vacation or other discretionary items.
+Though tempting, it is not a good idea to use a home equity loan for a holiday or a big-ticket item.
 If you have to take a loan, it means that your income cannot sustain your spending and this bad habit can sink you lower into debt.
 Before you splurge, remember how long a loan will last; you will be still repaying it long after the good times are over.

 Mortgages

-Since mortgage rates generally run lower than home equity rates, it rarely makes sense to pay off your primary mortgage with an HE loan or HELOC.
-In some cases, you might consider refinancing instead (see cash-out refinance in “Other ways to consolidate debt,” below).
+Since mortgage rates generally run lower than home equity rates, it rarely makes sense to pay off your primary mortgage with an HE Loan or HELOC.
+In some cases, you might consider refinancing instead (see “Other ways to consolidate debt,” below).

 Investments